purpletortue/ansible/README.md

 SERVER
 --
 Requires 'network' variable to be set in inventory file (see example)
+Requires freenas variables to be set
+Requires a server user account & share on freenas to pre-exist
+Requires samba credential file variable to be set
 - Sets timezone
 - Installs/updates minimal set of Python3 modules
 - Installs/updates aws cli